 There are two major benefits to using The Nautical Institute for accreditation work.

-First, the Institute can accredit to a uniform standard on a worldwide basis.
+First, the NI can accredit to a uniform standard on a worldwide basis.
 This is a particular advantage where ships’ crews are concerned.
 In the case of dynamic positioning, for example, an officer can take the dynamic positioning operations induction/basic course from a provider in one country and the follow on simulator/advanced course from another provider in a different country.
 Because there is just one international standard, all certificates are recognised worldwide without question.

 Secondly, as a professional body, the NI is not only concerned with carrying out the accreditation, but also in learning from the process in order to make recommendations to improve the international standard as well as individual training programmes.